Chechekhins/scParadise/docs/theory.rst

 scNoah metrics
 **************

-The scNoah models are part of the scParadise framework, which is designed for benchmarking of cell type annotation methods and modality prediction in scRNA-seq data.
+The **scNoah** is a part of the scParadise framework, which is designed for benchmarking of cell type annotation methods and modality prediction in scRNA-seq data.

 Overview of scNoah
 ==================